 Existing borrowers with tracker rate mortgages should benefit from this cut almost immediately but those with fixed rates will see no change to their monthly payments.

-New borrowers will possibly be attracted by a low variable rate mortgages, but it is worth remembering that these are very uncertain times, and rate rises could quite easily follow if the economic environment changes.
+New borrowers will possibly be attracted by a low variable rate mortgage, but it is worth remembering that these are very uncertain times, and rate rises could quite easily follow if the economic environment changes.

 Advice for First Time buyers